santigarcor/laratrust/docs/configuration/seeder.rst

 Seeder
 ======

-Laratrust comes with a database seeder, this seeder helps you filling the permissions for each role depending on the module, and creates one user for each role.
+Laratrust comes with a database seeder, this seeder helps you fill the permissions for each role depending on the module, and creates one user for each role.

 ..
 NOTE::
     Laratrust now accepts multiple user models so the seeder is going to work with the first user model inside the user_models array.

 ..
 NOTE::
-    Laratrust now accepts has a teams feature, the seeder doesn't support it.
+    Laratrust now has teams feature, the seeder doesn't support it.

 To generate the seeder you have to run::